ucldc/nuxeo-component-ordering/README.md

 # nuxeo-component-ordering
 Scripts for figuring out and fixing what's going on with Nuxeo component ordering of complex objects.
 We discovered a Nuxeo bug where moving documents from one parent folder/object to another caused the `hierarchy.pos` value in the database to be set to NULL.
 (See https://github.com/ucldc/rikolti/issues/985).

 The two primary scripts cannot be run locally because the Nuxeo database is locked down in a VPC.
-Instead, run the scripts in Fargate in a docker container.
+Instead, we run the scripts in Fargate in a task with the appropriate security group.

 The CloudFormation templates in the sceptre directory are used to create the CodeBuild project and ECS task definition needed to run the container in ECS.